All Episodes

 Here, grab soundbite number 12.

-Where grab number 11.
+Where, grab number 11.

-Snurdly perplexed when he looked at me on that.
+Snurdily perplexed when he looked at me on that.

-Well, let you want to hear it.
+Well, you want to hear it.

-This is Obama's in Jamaica, University to West Indies, and after he was announced, this is how he greeted the audience.
+And after he was announced, this is how he greeted the audience.

-Greetings, Massive.
+Greetings, Massive!

-That's a chum gang greeting.
+That's a choom gang greeting.

 Wagwan, Jamaica.